Fast Laravel Case Study: Laravel News

 Laravel News was built with Livewire.
 Not because it needed Livewire.
 Just because it was.
 A textbook example of YAGNI.
 Every page was a Livewire component.
 But only one (the newsletter form) actually used Livewire's reactivity.

 The problem is Livewire embeds component state into the rendered HTML.
-Things like the snapshot also rely on the usr session.
-So if that HTML is cached, Livewire's initialization data can become stale or invalid, resulting in 419 responses or components that fail to properly load.
+That state is tied to the original page render and subsequent Livewire requests.
+If that HTML is cached and served later, Livewire's initialization data can become invalid, resulting in 419 responses or components that fail to hydrate properly.

 Fortunately, since nearly all of these Livewire components simply rendered a view, they could be converted to Blade components.
 In most cases, anonymous Blade components.
 The refactor was very straightforward.

-2. Move the underlying Blade template to resources/views/components
+app/View/Components(if needed) - Move the underlying Blade template to

-3. Replace any Livewire specific code (extends, $this-> prefix, etc)
+resources/views/components - Replace any Livewire specific code (

 While there were only a few pages, some had nested components.
 So there was a lot to convert.
-After I converted a few by hand, I let AI do the rest.
+After I proved the process by hand, I guided AI to do the rest.
 Once converted, I knew all of the pages were technically cacheable.

 Handling dynamic segments